Frequently Asked Questions for new Telecommuters and Remote Workers.

 With appropriate use of technology and managerial oversight, staff whose roles do not require all work hours to be performed at their Stanford work location may be eligible for some form of flexible work arrangement.
 All telecommuting and remote work arrangements are at the discretion of the local department.
-An overview of flexible work arrangements is available on the Cardinal at Work site, including a Temporary Telecommuting Agreement form.
+An overview of flexible work arrangements is available on the Cardinal at Work site.
 Check with your department for approval and additional agreements that might be necessary for ongoing arrangements.

 Are Stanford laptops available for staff who must work from home but don’t currently have a Stanford laptop?

 Start by checking with your department to see if it provides loaners configured for department staff.
 If it does not, your department can check for availability by submitting a Help request to University IT (UIT).
 Note that UIT has a limited number of Stanford laptops available that are intended to replace broken or failing devices and may not have sufficient stock for those who must telecommute but do not have access to computer at their alternate location.
 (Loaners for other equipment such as monitors or printers are not available.)

 Can I use my personally-owned computing devices to conduct Stanford work while working from home or another location?